keycult/keycult-resources/pages/mydoc/faq_keycult_faq.md

                         </div>
                         <div id="collapse13" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 We recommend you checkout <a href="https://keycult.com/discord" target="_blank">our Discord server</a> for the most up to date information.
-We have a release schedule posted there in #release-schedule.
-There is also a schedule on our website, but that sometimes falls out of date.
-You can view that here: <a href="https://keycult.com/schedule" target="_blank">Keycult - Schedule</a>
+We post updates and new release information in #updates-and-releases.
                             </div>
                         </div>
                     </div>